Killing of Rayshard Brooks: Prosecution

 On August 4, the day Rolfe's attorneys filed the lawsuit for reinstatement, the DA's office filed a motion to revoke Rolfe's bond, alleging that Rolfe had traveled to Florida without permission.
 Rolfe's attorneys filed a response with the court stating the bond conditions neither placed Rolfe on house arrest/home confinement, nor was he prohibited from traveling out of state, and that they had, as a courtesy, notified prosecutors of his travel via email prior to traveling.
 On August 12, the presiding judge refused to revoke Rolfe's bond, but amended it prohibiting out of state travel.
 Rolfe's firing was reversed and he was reinstated to the Atlanta Police Department with back pay on May 5, 2021.

 On August 12, 2020, Howard was defeated in his bid for re-election by Fani Willis.
 After losing the Democratic Primary, Howard remained in office until his term expired in January 2021.
 In the meantime both officers remained out on bond.
 Upon taking office in January 2021, Willis formally petitioned Georgia Attorney General Chris Carr to take over the case from her office.
 Willis stated that her investigation showed her predecessor's decision to prosecute the officers involved may have been politically motivated and involved violations of the rules of ethics lawyers are required to follow by the Georgia Bar Association.
 Under Georgia state law, the AG is afforded broad discretion in appointing a stand-in prosecutor if the situation arises.
-In February, Carr rejected Willis’ request in letter, stating “it appears abundantly clear that your office is not disqualified from these cases by interest or relationship.”
+In February, Carr rejected Willis' request in letter, stating "it appears abundantly clear that your office is not disqualified from these cases by interest or relationship."

-Attorneys for the Brooks family voiced disappointment both with Willis’ request and Carr's refusal to appoint a replacement prosecutor who would take the case more “seriously.”
+Attorneys for the Brooks family voiced disappointment both with Willis' request and Carr's refusal to appoint a replacement prosecutor who would take the case more "seriously."
 Carr's decision came as a surprise, and subsequently Willis moved forward with an attempt to recuse herself from the case and attorneys for Rolfe moved to dismiss the charges against their client.
 It was reported on March 1 that Willis had petitioned for the trial judge to either appoint a new prosecutor or authorize her office to hire a replacement prosecutor.

-On June 4, 2021, a judge granted a motion for recusal filed by Willis and disqualified her and her office from prosecuting the case, on the grounds that they may be called as witnesses.
-Special Prosecutor Pete Skandalakis, executive director of the Prosecuting Attorneys’ Council of Georgia, was appointed to prosecute the case.
+On June 4, 2021, a judge granted a motion for recusal filed by Willis and disqualified her and her office from prosecuting the case, on the grounds that they could be called as witnesses.
+Special Prosecutor Pete Skandalakis, executive director of the Prosecuting Attorneys' Council of Georgia, was appointed to prosecute the case.

-On August 23, 2022, prosecutors announced that both officers were no longer facing charges.
-The Special Prosecutor stated that “Based on the facts and circumstances confronting Officer Rolfe and Officer Brosnan in this case, it is my conclusion the use of deadly force was objectively reasonable and that they did not act with criminal intent”.
+On August 23, 2022, prosecutors announced that they had dropped all charges against both officers.
+The Special Prosecutor stated that "Based on the facts and circumstances confronting Officer Rolfe and Officer Brosnan in this case, it is my conclusion the use of deadly force was objectively reasonable and that they did not act with criminal intent".